gala-events/gala-iam-api/README.md

-# gala-authz-api
+# gala-iam-api

-Web API for the Authorization for the Gala Event Management System
+Web API's for the Identity and Access Management for the Gala Event Management System